reTHINK-project/dev-hyperty/docs/_hyperties/Group-Chat-Manager-Hyperty.md

 -- send message to group

+-- send files to the group using p2p connections (with preview for images).

 -- receive message from group with identity from sender

 This Hyperty handles standard [Communication Data Objects](https://github.com/reTHINK-project/dev-service-framework/blob/develop/docs/datamodel/data-objects/communication/readme.md) constrained for Chat Communications i.e. the hypertyResource type is `chat`.